Customer's original design: NdFeB disc of D 1"x 1/8", N42

 Anti-risk ability against NdFeB price increase: pot magnet > rubber coated magnet >NdFeB disc

-Final decision: rubber coated magnet to replace NdFeB disc in original design
+Final decision: rubber coated magnets to replace NdFeB disc in original design

 From above comparison, it is obvious that rubber coated magnet beats others in its anti-corrosion and anti-scratch properties.
 Besides, even though it does not produce the highest force, it falls in acceptable range for the customer.
 When these pros are added up, it makes rubber coated magnet stand out from others with its great value vs price performance.